ubc/canvas-discussion/README.md

 ### Additional Explanations
 - `A 'day' is calculated by date, not hours`

-> For instance, for the topic discussion summary, if the topic was posted_at '2024-01-02 12pm' and there was 1 response at '2024-01-03 4pm', then the average_days_to_post would be 1
+> For instance, for the topic discussion summary, if the topic was posted_at '2024-01-02 12pm' and there was 1 response at '2024-01-03 4pm', then the average_days_to_post would be 1.
+If the topic as was posted_at '2024-01-01' and all replies were the same day ('2024-01-01') then the average_days_to_post would be 0.

+- `does not include enrollments with no posts`
+> The calculations are only based on posts or authors who contribute, not expected posts or number of authors; for instance, in a class of 10 students, if 5 students made 1 post each and 5 students made 0 posts the `average_posts_per_author` is 1 (mean: 1,1,1,1,1), **not** 0.5 (mean: 1,1,1,1,1,0,0,0,0,0).

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for use with your own API tokens and Canvas domains.